phalpern/WG21-halpern/noop_constructor_destructor.md

 libraries (including standard library components such as `uninitialized_destructive_move`).

-A related danger is the lack of exception safety.
-If an object's lifetime has begun artificially by means of a no-op constructor, its destructor will not be run during exception unwinding, potentially leaking resources or worse.
+A related concern is that more care must be taken to ensure exception safety.
+Beginning an object's lifetime artificially by means of a no-op constructor does not change whether or not its destructor is invoked during exception unwinding.
+If the destructor runs, we risk attempting to destroy an incompletely-constructed object.
+If the destructor does not run, we risk leaking resources from the incompletely-constructed object.
 This problem not unlike that of a constructor, which must clean up a partially-constructed object if an exception is thrown.
 Indeed, the function that call a no-op constructor is a pseudo-constructor and needs to ensure either that class invariants hold or that the object is unwound (possibly calling the no-op destructor) in the event of an exception or early return.

 Alternatives for `__COOKIE__`
 =============================